odilia-app/atspi/atspi-connection/p2p.md

 * Tested on Intel Core Ultra 7 155H*

 The actual latency improvement depends on your hardware.
-Faster, more IO-bound systems tend to benefit more from P2P, as they spend less time waiting for the bus and more time processing requests in parallel.
+Faster, more IO-bound systems tend to benefit more from P2P, as with P2P they spend less time waiting for the bus and more time processing method-replies when work is distributed.

 ## Design